Skip to content

 Similar payment processing solutions

 Trustly is the direct competitor and the most important head-to-head comparison.
 Brite is the Stockholm-based open banking challenger with lower minimums and shorter contracts.
 Nuvei bundles open banking into a 700+ method global stack with AI routing.
 Paysafe adds Skrill and Neteller wallets for European players who prefer wallets over bank rails.
 Adyen covers open banking inside enterprise-grade global payment infrastructure.
-For multi-region operators, TrueLayer rarely stands alone — picking a single complementary provider for cards is usually the priority.
+For multi-region operators, TrueLayer rarely stands alone, so picking a single complementary provider for cards is usually the priority.

 When to Choose an Alternative

-Choose Trustly if you need broader European coverage at 30+ countries, longer iGaming track record with Bet365, Flutter, Kindred, Entain, Betsson and LeoVegas, or Pay N Play for Nordic casino registration flows.
+Choose Trustly if you need broader European coverage at 30+ countries, a longer iGaming track record with Bet365, Flutter, Kindred, Entain, Betsson and LeoVegas, or Pay N Play for Nordic casino registration flows.
 Trustly's compliance record has the SEK 130 million AML fine from 2022 as a mark but the operator footprint is deeper.
-For pan-European iGaming Trustly often wins; for UK-led operators TrueLayer with bet365 precedent is the stronger pick.
+For pan-European iGaming Trustly often wins; for UK-led operators TrueLayer with the bet365 precedent is the stronger pick.

-Choose Brite if you want similar Pay by Bank economics with lower commercial barriers. $200k minimum, 6-month lock-in, same-day settlement at T+0.
+Choose Brite if you want similar Pay by Bank economics with lower commercial barriers.
+A $200k minimum, 6-month lock-in, same-day settlement at T+0.
 Less coverage and no Signup+ equivalent but faster growing and more accessible for mid-market operators.
 Stockholm-based with strong Nordic depth that TrueLayer is still catching up to via Zimpler.

 Choose Nuvei if you need open banking as one method within a global payment stack.
-700+ methods, 50+ markets, AI-based smart routing, iGaming-specialist team.
-More expensive at 1.5-3.5% with rolling reserves, but eliminates the need for multiple provider integrations for global operators.
+700+ methods, 50+ markets, AI-based smart routing, an iGaming-specialist team.
+More expensive at 1.5-3.5% with rolling reserves, but it eliminates the need for multiple provider integrations for global operators.

 Choose Paysafe if your European players prefer wallets over bank transfers.
 50M+ Skrill and Neteller users give you a wallet deposit method that complements Pay by Bank rather than competes with it.
 Many operators run TrueLayer for bank rails and Paysafe for wallets simultaneously.